Finite rigid subgraphs of the pants graphs of punctured spheres: Introduction

+It seems likely that Theorem~\ref{T:main theorem} should be true for essentially any surface $S$.
+However it is unclear how to choose a subgraph $X\subset P(S)$.

 {\bf Outline of the paper.} Section~\ref{sec:background} contains the relevant background and definitions.
+This section also contains the proof of the theorem in the case of $n=4$.
 In Section~\ref{sec:X_n}, we describe the finite subgraph $X_n$ and prove some important properties of the subgraph.
-We prove the theorem for the case of $n=5$ in Section~\ref{sec:base case} and for general case in Section~\ref{sec:general case}.
-Section~\ref{sec:Final discussion} contains final remarks.
+We prove the theorem for the case of $n=5$ in Section~\ref{sec:base case} and for the general case in Section~\ref{sec:general case}.

-{\bf Acknowledgements.} I would like to thank my advisor Christopher J. Leininger for guidance and useful conversations.
-I also would like to thank Javier Aramayona and Dan Margalit for their helpful comments.
+{\bf Acknowledgments.} I would like to thank my advisor Christopher J. Leininger for guidance and useful conversations.
+I also would like to thank Javier Aramayona, Dan Margalit, and the referees for their helpful comments.